The Daleks' Master Plan

 - The ABC officially "wrote off" buying the serial in March 1967.
 And since they did not purchase the rights to screen it, they did not make any clearance payments to the BBC.
 Accordingly, the other countries that were still buying the series at this time were not able to purchase the serial, as they relied on Australia to cover all the rights clearance costs.

 - It is not known what happened to the prints that had been offered to the ABC.
+The ABC did not 'own' the prints and therefore could not keep hold of them.
 In all likelihood they'd have been returned to the BBC's Sydney office in March 1967.
 But what happened to them after that is unknown...
-(It is possible that the prints of parts five and ten that were recovered in London in 1983 were two of them.)

 - See also Hartnell Junkings